This post may contain affiliate links. Read our disclosure policy here.

 I’ll usually include a yogurt parfait for extra protein, but you could swap it out with rolled deli meat, leftover grilled chicken, or a couple of hard-boiled eggs; anything goes!

-What’s in a Bento Box with Dill Pickles
+What’s in a School Lunch Box with Dill Pickles

-As long as it includes dill pickles, you could assemble this bento box with any of your favorite snacks.
-In this one, we get:
+As long as it includes dill pickles, you could assemble this school lunch with any of your favorite snacks.
+In this box, we get:

 - Crackers: any kind of cracker or crunchy snack will do.